 - Hardcover ISBN:

-Dr. Jackson is Professor of Medicine (Neurology) and of Medical Microbiology and also Head of the Section of Neurology at University of Manitoba in Winnipeg, Manitoba, Canada.
+Dr. Alan Jackson is Professor of Medicine (Neurology) at University of Manitoba in Winnipeg, Manitoba, Canada.
 He graduated from Queen’s University with BA and MD degrees.
 He completed an internship in internal medicine at University of Southern California, residencies in internal medicine at Queen’s University and in neurology at the University of Western Ontario, and a fellowship in neurovirology at The Johns Hopkins University with Drs.
 Richard Johnson and Diane Griffin.
-Dr. Jackson held a faculty position at Queen’s University from 1987 - 2007.
-He is on the Editorial Boards of the Journal of NeuroVirology and the Canadian Journal of Neurological Sciences.
-He is President of Rabies in the Americas, Inc. and is on the Board of Directors of the International Society for Neurovirology.
-Dr. Jackson is the principal investigator on research grants to study experimental aspects of rabies.
+Dr. Jackson was active in basic rabies research for over 30 years.

 Professor of Medicine (Neurology), University of Manitoba, Winnipeg, Manitoba, Canada

 "This is a tremendously comprehensive and well-presented text that will be useful to public health workers, infectious disease specialists, neurologists, and anyone who finds themselves considering a potential rabies case." --Doody

 We are always looking for ways to improve customer experience on Elsevier.com.